petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 In this example I've weighted customer's ordering behaviour to be a bit biased - not every customer places the same amount of orders

+In my experience, this is reflective of a lot of real world examples that might make intuitive partition keys:

 - population isn't normally distributed between countries
 - employees aren't between companies